 Coaches in Premier ideally obtain licenses appropriate to the age level they are coaching.
-CYSA "F" or NSCAA Youth are expected for coaches of 2009 (U9) and 2008 (U10) teams.
-By 2007 (U11), coaches should have their CYSA E or NSCAA Regional licenses.
-By 2005 (U13), the CYSA E/D or NSCAA Advanced Regional should be obtained.
+Coaches should sign up at the Digital Coaching Center for US Soccer and complete the grassroots module.
+By U11, coaches should have their CYSA E or NSCAA Regional licenses.
+By U13, the CYSA E/D or NSCAA Advanced Regional should be obtained.
 Coaches wishing to extend their education should pursue the CYSA D or the NSCAA National licenses.

 All Premier Coaches selected for this season will be expected to attend the Premier Coaches Meeting.
 Information about the season, procedure for tryouts and draft, as well as other important information will be presented.
 Coaches who cannot attend are asked to send an assistant in their place.
 Meeting time and location will be sent to the selected coaches.

-Tryouts are scheduled to start in April, after Spring Break.
+Tryouts are scheduled to start in May.
 Players who can not attend the opening week or weekend of tryouts will be allowed to come directly to callbacks.
-Sign ups for Premier tryouts begin at the end of February and there is no cost to tryout.
+Sign ups for Premier tryouts begin in the spring and there is no cost to tryout.

 Calling Players after Tryouts

 In terms of contacting players, you may email the players invited to callbacks but you must call the parents of the players you are not inviting back.
 Be sensitive and supportive - these calls can be very emotional for parents and players.